 The time to complete the LPR process should be approximately 8 weeks from the time staff is initially notified to begin the assessment process until the LPR Letter is transmitted to the licensee.
 An example of a generic schedule is provided in Exhibit 1, "Scheduling for LPR Activities."

-he LPR Letter be sent to the licensee at least 30 days in advance of the LPR Public Meeting.
+For licensees with an ANI, the LPR Letter should be sent to the licensee at least 30 days in advance of the LPR Public Meeting.

+For licensees without an ANI, the LPR Letter should be sent to the licensee at least 30 days in advance of the LPR public meeting.

 The 12- or 24-month assessment period for the LPR process is established by the NRC based on 04.02.
 DFFI shall coordinate the scheduling of licensee performance reviews with the program office to minimize undue impacts on the workloads of the participating organizational units.

 Program Adjustment Review.
-DFFI and/or DC may conduct Program Adjustment Reviews as defined in 04.03 to recommend to the Director, adjustments to the inspection program as necessary for any emergent licensee issues in the normal 24-month performance assessment period,
+DFFI and/or DCO may conduct Program Adjustment Reviews as defined in 04.03 to recommend to the Director, DFM adjustments to the inspection program as necessary for any emergent licensee issues in the normal 24-month performance assessment period,

 06.03 Program Description.

 DFFI shall notify participants of the initiation of the LPR process.
-DFFI shall communicate the Schedule of LPR Activities, Part 1, LPR Assessment to all applicable staff and management in DFFI, , and PSB with assigned due dates for each activity.
+DFFI shall communicate the Schedule of LPR Activities, Part 1, LPR Assessment to all applicable staff and management in DFFI, DFM, and PSB with assigned due dates for each activity.
 Exhibit 1 provides an example of an LPR Schedule.

-The DFFI senior fuel facility inspector (SFFI), with assistance from counterparts, shall confirm all relevant inspection data is properly documented in Reactor System (RPS).
-The SFFI shall conduct an inspection plan verification to ensure that the inspection plan for the calendar year is entered into RPS and is current.
+The DFFI senior fuel facility inspector (SFFI), with assistance from DFM counterparts, shall confirm all relevant inspection data is properly documented in Revised Reactor Program System (RRPS).
+The SFFI shall conduct an inspection plan verification to ensure that the inspection plan for the calendar year is entered into RRPS and is current.

 The applicable DFFI Branch shall conduct the initial review of each fuel cycle licensee's performance.
-The point of contact for each facility’s LPR assessment should be designated by the DFFI Chief that has oversight responsibility for the fuel facility.
+The points of contact for each facility’s LPR assessment should be designated by the DFFI Chief that has oversight responsibility for the fuel facility.
 The points of contact should begin compiling enforcement information applicable to the assessment period for each facility undergoing LPR assessment.
 The points of contact should begin to develop the LPR Facility Assessment Package, as presented in Exhibit 2 and with guidance in Section 06.04, for each facility undergoing review.

 Supporting references (e.g., inspection report numbers, event report numbers) and a succinct summary shall be specified for each issue in the LPR Facility Assessment Package.